 Of course, everyone would like to cut their supermarket bill by 50% or more.
 After all, on average we spend $387 per month on groceries.

-But you don’t have to go to the extremes you see on “Extreme Couponing” or map out an invasion of the store like it’s a small dictatorship.
+But you don’t have to go to the extremes you see on “Extreme Couponing” or map out an invasion of the supermarket like it’s a small dictatorship.
 Instead, stock up on common sense and some planning.

 Here are several tips to slash that grocery bill and keep more money in your pocket.
 Ka-ching!

 1. Clip coupons

 If I handed you a $10 bill, you wouldn’t throw it away, right?
 So why toss those weekly newspaper coupon inserts?

 Think of a coupon as cash.
 In fact, when you use a manufacturer’s coupon at Bed Bath & Beyond (yes, the retail giant takes coupons for any product it stocks), the stores actually ring up coupons as cash toward your payment.

 2. Maximize your coupon sources